 I’m connected to TorBox, and all is working as expected, but Firefox, Safari and any iOS device don’t display .onion sites.
 What’s wrong?

-Nevertheless, the display of .onion sites is still possible with certain browsers:
+Nevertheless, the display of .onion sites is still possible with certain other browsers:

 - With Mozilla Firefox you have to use the SOCKS v5 proxy functionality of your TorBox and to configure Firefox accordingly: